Zaid-Ajaj/the-elmish-book/chapters/commands/async-xhr.md

         let nextState = { state with LoremIpsum = Resolved result }
         nextState, Cmd.none
 ```
 There we have it, HTTP requests with Elmish in an idiomatic F# API.
-By this time, I hope we have gained a better understanding applying HTTP in Elmish applications but more importantly how to work with Javascript callbacks and turn them into F# `async` expressions.
+By this time, I hope we have gained a better understanding applying HTTP in Elmish applications but more importantly how to work with JavaScript callbacks and turn them into F# `async` expressions.

 Now that we have seen how to implement a simple HTTP request, we are only scratching the surface of the full API provided by `XMLHttpRequest`, you might have the idea of implementing a nice F#/Fable library that covers that API but yours truly has already done it for you, let us take a look at [Fable.SimpleHttp](https://github.com/Zaid-Ajaj/Fable.SimpleHttp) for working with HTTP.